md-zaman/kubernetes/Notes.md

 ```ssh
     kubectl get ingress
 ```
-You will find here that now the Under the address there is an IP address earlier it was not there.
+You will find here that now, under the address, there is an IP address earlier it was not there.

 In your minikube, you also have to edit the 'host'
 ```ssh